 At Greene Crow & Smith, P.A., our North Carolina child custody attorneys are adept at helping clients resolve even complex parenting issues.
 Our experience has taught us that when parents are going through a divorce, nothing is more important to them, or potentially more contentious, than child custody issues.
 While some fortunate couples agree on where the children should live, for the majority of parents the thought of living apart from their children is devastating.

 This is where having one of our talented, empathic attorneys at your side becomes invaluable.
 From the time you first contact us, you will begin to feel the relief of having strong legal support in a situation in which you may feel overwhelmed or victimized.
-Because we know that every child custody case is unique, we will listen carefully to your account of the situation and strategize accordingly.
+Because we know that every child custody case in North Carolina is unique, we will listen carefully to your account of the situation and strategize accordingly.

-Two Types of Child Custody
+Two Types of Child Custody in North Carolina

 There are two kinds of child custody: legal and physical.
 Legal custody involves a parent’s ability to make decisions central to the child’s life, like those concerning: